GovTechSG/seed-docs-new/offboard-device/windows.md

 ## Prerequisites

+Before you begin, make sure you have the following:

-- You must have an active TechPass account.
+- An active TechPass account
-- Your device must have been onboarded to SEED.
+- A SEED onboarded device
-- [Optional] We recommend you to have your Intune Device ID ready.
+- [Optional] Your Intune Device ID

 ### Get Intune Device ID

-Complete one of the following methods to get your Intune Device ID:
+You need your Intune Device ID during the offboarding process.
+Here is how to find it:

 ?> **Tip**<br>Click the triangle to view more details about each method.

 <details>
-<summary>Method 1: Get Intune Device ID from your GMD</summary>
+<summary>Method 1: Retrieve Intune Device ID from your Windows device</summary>

 1. Open **PowerShell** and run the following commands: